Fatigue, irritability, hopelessness, and pains and aches are all effects of depression. They can be managed, though.

 - Brain stimulation therapy.
 This type of therapy may include electroconvulsive therapy, vagus nerve stimulation, or repetitive transcranial magnetic stimulation.
 It might help you cope with some of the chronic effects of depression.

-Coping with depression symptoms sometimes begins with small lifestyle adjustments.
+Coping with the effects of depression sometimes begins with small lifestyle adjustments.
 This could complement the efforts of traditional treatment.

 There are some things that you can do in your daily life to help you or someone close to you better manage this condition.